swordmaster003/Ghost-Shader/README.md

 ## Features

-This toon shader is the vertex and fragment shader.
+This Ghost shader is the vertex and fragment shader.

 ![image](https://github.com/swordmaster003/Ghost-Shader/blob/master/Screenshots/1.png)